aman-1909/Web-Development/README.md

 # Web-Development
-This motive behind making this repository is to document my web development journey.
+The motive behind making this repository is to document my web development journey.